gustavocelani/forensics_computing_certification_questions_manager/README.md

-# Forensics Cerfitication Questions Manager
+# Forensics COmputing Cerfitication Questions Manager

 Practice your knowledge about forensics computing.
 Here are some questions in portuguese about forensics computing that were made by 4Linux Forensics Computing Course.